business

 • Ease of Registration: Like most states, Texas allows online filing and filing through the mail.

-• Privacy: Texas does not maintain any information on the ownership of a LLC, except records of the LLC’s registered agent and registered office address.
+• Privacy: Texas does not maintain any public information on the LLC owners, except records of the LLC’s registered agent and registered office address.

 Delaware